FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R10

-This will allow anybody to push to the repository, now.
-John can now push and his changes will appear in the central repository.
+This will allow anybody to push to the repository.
+Now, John can push his changes which will then appear in the central repository.

 ..
 L11